2021 Diversity, Equity & Inclusion Annual Report

 In 2021, we continued to rewrite the blueprints for what it means to be a truly diverse, equitable, and inclusive company that brings people Together by Design.

-As individuals, as a community and as a business, we are grappling with change on a scale many of us have never seen.
+As individuals, as a community and as a business, we are experiencing change on a scale many of us have never seen.

-Market volatility, varying rates of COVID-19 infections and the Great Resignation – all these dynamics, plus others, are influencing how we engage with each other and the world around us.
+Market volatility, wildly varying rates of COVID-19 infections, and the spinoff of a significant business unit – all of these issues, plus others, influence how we engage with each other and the world.

-We have to come together, not in spite of our differences but because of them; we must be Together By Design, which is the theme of the 2021 AT&T Diversity Equity & Inclusion (DE&I) Report.
+To connect with the world, we must reflect the world.
+We have to come together, to learn from one another and become stronger.
+We must be Together By Design, which is the theme of the 2021 AT&T Diversity Equity & Inclusion (DE&I) Report.

-Our commitments to DE&I are designed to improve society and to connect people to greater possibilities.
-The investments made in helping to close the digital divide, increase representation at AT&T and beyond, and foster economic empowerment put the ability to make a difference in the hands of people in our communities.
+Our commitments to DE&I are designed to improve society and connect people to greater possibility.
+The investments we make in helping to close the digital divide, increase representation at AT&T and beyond, and foster economic empowerment put the ability to make a difference in the hands of people in our communities.

-The full report is a must-read, not only to understanding what makes AT&T a top company for innovation and employee engagement but to get excited about where we’re going next.
+The full report is a must-read, not only for understanding what makes AT&T a top company in innovation and employee engagement but to get excited about where we’re going next.

 With more than 200,000 employees across 63 countries, AT&T is one of the largest U.S.-based private employers.
 In 2021 we maintained a diverse workforce despite the continued impact of the COVID-19 pandemic, increasing societal polarization and corporate transformation.